stancl/tenancy-docs/source/docs/v3/console-commands.blade.md

 The package comes with some useful artisan commands.

-All tenant-aware commands accept two options:

-- `--tenants` – IDs of the tenants for which the command should run, and if not specified, run the command for all tenants.
+Tenant-aware commands run for all tenants by default.
+The commands also have the `--tenants` option which lets you specify IDs of the tenants for which the command will run.

 > Note: To include multiple tenants using CLI, you can use multiple `--tenants=<...>` options.
 If you're calling the command using `Artisan::call()`, `--tenants` has to be an array.

-- `--with-pending` – Specify if the command should also run for the pending tenants // todo@pendingTenantsDocumentation

 ## **Migrate** (tenant-aware) {#migrate}